visagenotscamming/nope/README.md

 # 🪄 CURRENTLY NOT WORKING ⭐ STAR TOP RIGHT
 ### WILL RELEASE WORKING BOT AT 30 STARS
-### NEW METHOD ALSO MAKES SURE USER IS ALAYS IN SERVER
+### NEW METHOD ALSO MAKES SURE USER IS ALWAYS IN SERVER

 <h1 align="center">Discord QR Code Token Logger</h1>
 <h3 align="center">Discord Bot that impersonates Wick Bot to steal tokens!</h3>